European Union - Trade Promotion and AdvertisingEuropean Union - Trade Promotion

 The development of nutrient profiles, originally scheduled for January 2009, has been delayed.
 The original proposal has been withdrawn.
 In October 2015 the European Commission released a new roadmap on the potential development of nutrient profiles and botanicals.
 To obtain stakeholders’ inputs, two consultations and an external study will be launched by mid-2017.
 Following this, the European Commission will assess the opportunity to proceed with a proposal and then potentially draft it.
 Nutrition claims, in place since 2006, can fail one criterion, i.e. if only one nutrient (salt, sugar or fat) exceeds the limit of the profile, a claim can still be made provided the high level of that particular nutrient is clearly marked on the label.
 For example, a yogurt can make a low-fat claim even if it has high sugar content but only if the label clearly states “high sugar content.”
 A European Union Register of nutrition claims has been established and is updated regularly.
 Health claims cannot fail any criteria.

-Detailed information on the EU’s Nutrition and Health Claims policy can be found on the USEU/FAS website at http://www.usda-eu.org/trade-with-the-eu/eu-import-rules/nutrition-health-claims/ and in the USDA Food and Agricultural Import Regulations and Standards EU 28 2014
+Detailed information on the EU’s Nutrition and Health Claims policy can be found on the USEU/FAS website at USEU/FAS website and in the USDA Food and Agricultural Import Regulations and Standards EU 28 2014

 Food Information to Consumers

-In 2011, the EU adopted a new regulation on the provision of food information to consumers (1169/2011).
-The new EU labeling requirements apply from December 13, 2014 except for the mandatory nutrition declaration which will apply from December 13, 2016.
+In 2011, the EU adopted a regulation on the provision of food information to consumers (1169/2011).
+The new EU labeling requirements apply from December 13, 2014 except for the mandatory nutrition declarations which apply from December 13, 2016.

-Detailed information on the EU’s new food labeling rules can be found on the USEU/FAS website at http://www.usda-eu.org/trade-with-the-eu/eu-import-rules/eu-labeling-requirements/ and in the USDA Food and Agricultural Import Regulations and Standards EU 28 2014
+Detailed information on the EU’s new food labeling rules can be found on the USEU/FAS website at EU Labelling Requirements and in the USDA Food and Agricultural Import Regulations and Standards EU 28 2014

 The EU Tobacco Advertising Directive bans tobacco advertising in printed media, radio, and internet as well as the sponsorship of cross-border events or activities.
-Advertising in cinemas and on billboards or merchandising is allowed, though these are banned in many member states.
+Advertising in cinemas and on billboards or merchandising is allowed, though these are banned in many Member States.
 Tobacco advertising on television has been banned in the EU since the early 1990s and is governed by the Audiovisual Media Services Directive.
-A revised Tobacco Products Directive has been adopted and must now be transposed into national legislation by member states in 2016.
-The new legislation will include bigger, double-sided health pictorial warnings on cigarette packages and possibility for plain packaging along with health warnings, tracking systems.
+A 2016 revision to the legislation includes the requirement for bigger, double-sided health pictorial warnings on cigarette packages and possibility for plain packaging along with health warnings, tracking systems.

 European Union 28 Trade Development and Promotion